– Cover blurb

 That’s what happens when you feed a stoner scrambled eggs !

-Though the colouring tech of the day wasn’t up to it, the “wings” on Spider-Woman’s costume are made of glistening filaments similar to spider silk.
+Though the colouring tech of those days wasn’t up to rendering it, the “wings” on Spider-Woman’s costume are made of glistening filaments similar to spider silk.

-She was full of anger when she attacked Fury and then Vermis, and might have actually killed Fury for what he supposedly had done to Jared.
-However, recovering her memories about accidentally killing her Transian lover likely changed her willingness to kill.
+She was full of anger when she attacked Fury and then Vermis.
+Arachne might have actually eliminated Fury for what he supposedly had done to Jared.
+However, recovering her memories about accidentally slaying her Transian lover likely changed her willingness to kill.

-Still, Arachne is an angry person, especially after she discovered how she had been manipulated by Count Vermis.
-Her assault on Hydra likely left multiple enemies dead.
+Still, Arachne is an angry person.
+Especially after she discovered how she had been manipulated by Count Vermis.
+Her assault on Hydra likely left multiple casualties.

 She also seemed to think that her nature as a spider was monstrous.

 “VERMIS !
 You’re *not* escaping !
 Not when you hold the secret of who I am !
 You’re going to tell me… then you’re going to pay for what you’ve *done* !”

 “[A] ‘different species’ ?!
 B-but… with the spider-like powers I possess that could only mean…”